 The limited empirical evidence suggests that signs and pavement markings help educate drivers and improve driving behaviors in school zones.

-Costs depend on the school zone treatment selected and the intensity of application.
-The cost for signs generally ranges from $50 to $150 per sign plus installation costs (PEDSAFE, 2004).
+The cost for signs generally ranges from $100 to $300 per sign plus installation costs (Bushell, Poole, Zegeer, Rodriguez, 2013).
 Pavement marking costs vary by type of paint chosen and marking design.

 Keys to Success